aceeric/nbodyjava/README.md

 This is an initial version with some cleanups still to do:

-* Trap ESC handled by JME and stop all threads
+* Implement ability to attach/detach keyboard/mouse to/from the JME Window so other windows can have focus while the sim is running
 * Get clear on the proper way to use radius for collision detection and replace `Body.accumulateForceFrom dist > 0.61F` hack
 * Make light source type and location configurable
 * Ability to initialize bodies from a file
+* Instructions to build and run JAR
 * Add GRPC for tuning during run-time (i.e. increase/decrease threads, bodies, etc)
 * Add Instrumentation (JMX?)